Arrest Internal Corrosion in Amine Process Equipment with IGS HVTS Cladding Systems

 Corrosion Mechanisms in Amine Units

-Corrosion Mitigation Strategies
+Corrosion Mitigation Strategies in Amine Treatment

-Many amine columns have the top dome and upper area of the vessel clad with 316 stainless steel as part of the original design.
+Many amine units have the top dome and upper area of the vessel clad with 316 stainless steel as part of the original design.
 Process control and changes to the feed typically mean that the amine column will experience corrosion in other areas of the vessel, often directly below the clad section.
 The nature and form of the corrosion mechanism often manifests itself as a localized pitting attack, with high corrosion rates that can quickly remove the corrosion allowance and damage the integrity of the unit, requiring intervention and mechanical repair to rebuild the pressure boundary.

 Aside from operational considerations, several mitigation or repair strategies have historically been employed when internal shell loss occurs.
 Some mechanical options include installation of temporary clamps and plugs, vessel section replacement, and application of internal weld overlay.
 The time required for these, together with the Post Weld Heat Treatment (PWHT) required to remove Heat Affected Zones (HAZ) and structural support considerations often demand extended turn around or shutdown schedules and associated production losses.
 Temperature and chemical compatibility limitations have prevented effective use of organic coatings.
 Due to the nature of the sour feed, loss of containment poses a major safety and environmental risk.